kuasha420/mst-persistent-store/README.md

 | writeDelay | `number`  | 1500                         | On Repeated Store Update, it's advisable to wait<br>a certain time before updating the persistent <br>storage with new snapshot.
 This value controls the<br>debounce delay. |
 | logging    | `boolean` | true is dev<br>false in prod | Whether to enable logging.                                                                                                                                                  |
 | devtool    | `boolean` | true in dev<br>false in prod | Whether to integrate with mobx-devtool                                                                                                                                      |

+## Notes

+### `disallowList`

+`disallowList` is used to specify the part of the store that should not be persisted.
+This is useful when you have some part of the store that should not be persisted.
+For example, you may have a part of the store that is used for UI state management and should not be persisted.

+This is a deep partial of the store snapshot.
+Anything passed here will replace the value on hydration.

 ## License